Sarah Jane Baines: Early life

 Sarah Jane Baines was born in Birmingham, England, in 1866 to Sarah Ann (née Hunt) and James Edward Hunt, a gun maker.

-She began work at Joseph Chamberlain's ordnance factory aged eleven.

-At age fourteen, Sarah joined her parents in working with the Salvation Army.
-Upon attaining the rank of lieutenant, now aged twenty, she was sent to work as an evangelist in an independent working men's mission in Bolton.
+She began work at Joseph Chamberlain's ordnance factory at the age of eleven.
+At age fourteen, Baines joined her parents in working with the Salvation Army.
+Upon attaining the rank of lieutenant at age twenty, she was sent to work as an evangelist in an independent working men's mission in Bolton.
 In this role, she was also called upon to act as a police court missionary caring for women who had been arrested.

 On 26 September 1888 in Bolton she married George Baines, a boot and shoemaker, and the couple had five children between 1888 and 1899 three of whom survived childhood.

-Between motherhood and working as a sewing machinist, there was little time for public activities.
+Between motherhood and her work as a sewing machinist, there was little time for public activities.
 Yet Baines' commitment never wavered, her youngest surviving child was six years old when she was imprisoned for the third time.
 Annie Kenney called her 'one of the most kind-hearted woman one could meet, a born revolutionary'.
 Baines also joined the Independent Labour Party, the feeding of school children committee and the unemployed committee.